eGenix/egenix-micropython-on-cyd/README.md

 - [LVGL](https://lvgl.io/)
 - [LV MicroPython](https://github.com/lvgl/lv_micropython)
 - [CYD](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
+- [LVGL + MicroPython Firmware](https://stefan.box2code.de/2023/11/18/esp32-grafik-mit-lvgl-und-micropython/) (the blog is in German, but it provides working lv_micropython firmware downloads)

 These are released under the same license as the other files in this directory.